Posted on February 18, 2013 in Addiction Recovery

 Science and Support Are Keys to a Successful Recovery from Addiction

 Very few people SET OUT to become alcoholics or drug addicts.
-Further, very few people who find themselves snared by addiction and who seek treatment for it SET OUT to relapse.
+Further, very few people who find themselves snared by addiction and who seek inpatient or outpatient treatment for it SET OUT to relapse.

 The bottom line: Overcoming addiction, whether it’s the first time or subsequent to treatment, is a challenge that is often underrated and almost always misunderstood.